James-wasonga/StarkChess/README.md

 # StarkChess
-A multi-online chess game built on starknet
+A multi-online chess game built on starknet that enable enables easy play among players

 # Online web chess made - Realtime chess game play with your friends.
 Technology used  ReactJs, NodeJS, Express, Socket.io., currently working on Cairo Smart contract
 Live Preview at : https://chess-web-online.netlify.app. to see how it will be fully